pablosumi/apple-healthkit-etl/README.md

 # HealthKit ETL Pipeline

 A Python-based ETL (Extract, Transform, Load) pipeline for processing Apple HealthKit data.
-This project extracts health and workout data from Apple Health exports, transforms it into a structured format, and loads it into BigQuery for analysis and visualization.
+This project extracts health and workout data from Apple Health XML exports, transforms it into a structured format, and loads it into BigQuery for analysis and visualization.

 ## Project Structure